simonmichael/hledger/hledger/hledger.m4.md

 More complex intervals can be specified using `-p/--period`, described below.

-## Start date adjustment
+## Date adjustments

+A report interval other than daily may cause the report's start and end date to be adjusted, as follows:

-When there is a report interval (other than daily), a "soft" report start date - ie one which was not specified explicitly, but inferred, perhaps from the journal - will be adjusted earlier if needed to start on a natural period boundary.
+A "soft" start date -
+ie one which was not specified explicitly, but inferred, perhaps from the journal - will be adjusted earlier if needed to start on a natural subperiod boundary.

-A "hard" report date - one specified explicitly, eg by `-b` - will not be adjusted (since hledger 1.29).
+A "hard" start date - one specified explicitly, eg by `-b` - will not be adjusted (since hledger 1.29).
-This makes it possible to start subperiods on any date.
+This makes it possible to start the subperiods on any date.
-Note if you specify a start date, it's ideal to set it to a period boundary (eg a monday for weekly reports, a first day of month for monthly reports..), as this will generate simple period headings; otherwise they will be more verbose.
+If you specify a start date, it's ideal to set it to a subperiod boundary (eg a monday for weekly reports, a first day of month for monthly reports..), as this will generate simple subperiod headings; otherwise they will be more verbose.

-## End date adjustment

-The report end date (even if specified explicitly) will be adjusted later as needed to enclose a whole number of report intervals.
+The end date - even if specified explicitly, eg by `-e` - will be adjusted later as needed to enclose a whole number of report intervals.
 Eg in a `--yearly` report, all subperiods will be one year long.

 ## Period expressions